FlyBrainLab/FlyBrainLab/README.md

 cd ../FBLClient
 python setup.py develop
 cd ../NeuroMynerva
-jlpm
-jlpm run build
+# If you're a user using JupyterLab 3.x
+pip install .
+jupyter lab

-# Execute this if you are a user
+# If you're a user using Jupyter Lab 2.x
+# jlpm
-jupyter labextension install . jupyter lab
+# jupyter labextension install .
+# jupyter lab

+# If you're a developer using JupyterLab 3.x
+# pip install -e .
+# jupyter labextension develop . --overwrite
+# jlpm run watch
+# jupyter lab  # in separate terminal

-# Execute this if you are a developer
+# If you're a developer using JupyterLab 2.x
+# jlpm
-jupyter labextension link .
+# jupyter labextension link .
+# jlpm run watch:src
-jupyter lab --watch
+# jupyter lab --watch  # in separate terminal
 ```
 You may be prompted.
 On Windows, you will only need to write "activate neuromynerva" instead of "source activate neuromynerva".